damonhook/aos-statshammer/client/public/static/simInfo.md

 - Sample Metrics Tables
   - Contains sample metrics for each **unit** against a target with **y** save:
     - Mean
-    - Median
     - Max
     - Variance
-- Probability Tables
+    - Standard Deviation
-  - Contains the data that was used to generate the **Discrete Probability Graphs**
+- Average Damage Graph
+  - Contains the **average** damage each unit would do against each target save